 After thorough research, our team decided to build the scorecard and determine the credit score cut off point for the department of Revolving Line of Credit in SAS enterprise miner.
 The team was given two datasets to create the scorecard.
 One which included information about 3000 previous customers who were accepted for credit cards.
 There were 25 original input variables and a target variable which indicates if a customer has defaulted an account before.
 The other dataset contained all the rejected applicants.
 To account for the different ratios between good and bad loans as well as the size of the accepted and rejected datasets, a weight variable was assigned in the dataset.
 In order to validate the performance of the scorecard, the accepted loans dataset was split into 70% training data and 30% validation data.
 Then, we implemented a binning technique to group variables.
 This technique also discovered the seven most important variables for the model based on their weights of evidence.
 Our data was now prepared to build a scorecard.

 Using guidelines in the proposal to build the initial scorecard, we assigned a score of 500 to applicants with odds-ratio 20/1 and let the doubling the odds be associated with a change of 50 points.
 In addition, we accounted for the existing acceptance rate of 75%, current event rate of 3.23%, expected revenue of accepted good customers, and the expected cost of accepted bad customers into this scorecard.
-The area under the curve of this initial scorecard model is 0.724 which indicates our scorecard accurately predicted 72% of the defaults in the validation data.
+The area under the curve of this initial scorecard model is 0.724, which indicates our scorecard accurately predicted 72% of the defaults in the validation data.
 Based on the trade-off chart, the optimal cut off point for a credit score is 516 for the maximization of profit.
 To make sure that our scorecard has complied with the FDIC, the rejected dataset was utilized as our reject inference and the fuzzy inference was chosen by our team to remove the bias resulting from exclusion of rejects.

 After implementing the reject inference technique our final scorecard was built using both the accepted and rejected datasets.
 We again partitioned the data with a 70% training and 30% validation split.
 The same seven input variables were included in the model and the area under the curve statistic is 0.731 which indicates similar prediction performance to the original scorecard.
 The optimal cut-off point for credit score has decreased to 500.
 This can be gleaned in the trade off plots from Figure 1 below.
 At credit score of 500, the cumulative event rate is 0.83% lower than the previous one and the approval rate is increased by 3% of the previous rate.